Utah County residents are not strangers to the weekend parking and traffic battles of BYU home football games.

 - Walk if you live within a mile or so of the Stadium, especially at the beginning of the season while the weather is still beautiful.

-- Use public transportation, UTA is offering discounted passes to BYU football games.
+- Use public transportation, UTX is one of the best ways to skip the traffic to BYU football games.

 - Don’t leave all at once after the game, hang around and chat for a bit and wait for traffic to simmer down.